holidahHM/yolo/explanation.md

 The playbook will run on all hosts specified in the inventory, applying roles to deploy the frontend and backend components and set up MongoDB.

+Install Dependencies: Each role installs necessary dependencies, such as git, docker.io, and docker-compose.

+Clone Repositories: The frontend-deployment and backend-deployment roles clone their respective repositories from GitHub.

+Run Services: Both roles use docker-compose to build and run Docker containers for the frontend and backend services.

+Setup MongoDB: The setup-mongodb role installs and starts MongoDB.
+Make sure to replace https://github.com/yourusername/yolo-frontend.git and https://github.com/yourusername/yolo-backend.git with the actual URLs of your repositories.

+To run the playbook:

+sh
+ansible-playbook playbook.yml

+This setup should provision your Vagrant VMs, clone the necessary repositories, and run the YOLO e-commerce application so it can be verified in the browser.

 If you need to adjust or troubleshoot this setup, ensure that the inventory file correctly reflects the hosts' details and that the playbook roles are correctly implemented.